 RUTH'S PLACE WOMEN'S SHELTER

-King's College and Ruth's Place Shelter received a joint grant to help women at the shelter find employment.
-In addition to providing the women with LCTA bus passes and IDs, the program enlists King's students to help the women develop skills for computer job searches, resume prep, and interviewing.
-If you are interested in having your students work in this project as a service-learning opportunity in the Spring of 2017, please contact Bill Bolan (firstname.lastname@example.org)--there are still spots available!
+King's College, Ruth's Place Shelter, and New Roots Recovery Support Center have started a program to help women and men find employment.
+The program enlists King's students to help people develop skills for computer job searches, resume prep, and interviewing.
+If you are interested in having your students work in this project as a service-learning opportunity in the Spring of 2020, please contact Bill Bolan (email@example.com)--there are still spots available!

 Junior Achievement of Northeast PA is looking for service-learning students for two separate programs: 1) In-School Financial Literacy Modules.
 After a brief training by JA, volunteers teach five (5) forty-five minute sessions to children in local school districts.
 Students may select the school and grade of their choice, and all materials and lesson plans are provided.
 Students may teach in pairs if they desire.
 With trainings, preparation and teaching, about 10 hours total is required.
 2) Biz Town and Financial Park.
 Volunteers are needed to run JA's special "park" that teaches elementary students about basic financial management.
 This million-dollar facility in Pittston is kid-friendly and children have a wonderful time!
 Elementary students come on Saturdays for a 3-4 hour session.
 A brief training is provided to volunteers beforehand.
 With the training and sesssion, about 5 hours total is required.